1527-28 The negotiations of Sir Lasky in Istanbul

 “The Pasha has given up about demanding taxes but he would like the Hungarian king to send an annual gift of 10,000 gold Forints.”

-But Lasky declared it would mean tax paying and went on bargaining:
+But Lasky declared it would mean tax-paying all the same, and went on bargaining:

-“Give us back the Szerémség and we will come annually with a gift.”
+“Give us back the Szerémség (Sirmium) and we will come annually with a gift.”

 Suleiman replied to him this way:

 All in all, Lasky has succeeded in making an alliance with the Ottoman Empire without turning Hungary into a vassal state which would pay taxes to the Sultan.
-These were the two hard conditions which had been given to him by King János I Szapolyai.
+These were the two hard conditions that had been given to him by King Szapolyai.
 Yet, the Sultan upheld his claim for Hungary.
+You can read here more about the reasons why Hungarians dislike Suleiman:

 Let us not forget, that in the meanwhile the Habsburg propaganda was spreading the lies that the Hungarians were openly trafficking with the Turks.
-In fact, it was Ferdinand who had sent envoys to Suleiman, asking for peace in exchange for paying taxes to him because Ferdinand was not able to protect Hungary at all – he has lost the Castle of Jajca in this time.
+In fact, it was Ferdinand who had sent envoys to Suleiman, asking for peace in exchange for paying taxes to him because Ferdinand was not able to protect Hungary at all – he has lost the Castle of Jajca at that very time.

-It was how King János I Szapolyai could be restored to power; it was not the best situation but on this basis, a semi-independent Transylvania was to be born instead of a losing everything either to the Turks or to the Habsburgs.
+It was how King Szapolyai could be restored to power; it was not the best situation but on this basis, a semi-independent Transylvania was to be born instead of losing everything either to the Turks or to the Habsburgs.
+As for Lasky, he was awarded in exchange for his service with Szepes castle, along with Késmárk castle, and the mining town Gölnicbánya, including the village of Rihnó.

-As for Lasky, later he turned against his king and conspired with Ludovico Gritti, hoping to get the throne of Transylvania.
-He took Ferdinand’s side and after Gritti was slaughtered in Transylvania, he was imprisoned because of his too high ambitions.
+Later he was even appointed as Voivode of Transylvania but unfortunately, he turned against his king after 1532 and conspired with Ludovico Gritti, hoping to get the throne of Transylvania.
+Soon, Gritti was slaughtered in Transylvania, and Lasky was imprisoned because of his too high ambitions.
+Eventually, Szapolyai pardoned him and released him; then Lasky took Ferdinand’s side.

-The establisher of the Transylvania Principality became the son of King János I Szapolyai, under the shadow of the crescent moon, though.
+In fact, the founder of the Transylvania Principality became the son of King Szapolyai, under the shadow of the crescent moon, though.